chapel-lang/chapel/doc/rst/meta/compiler-internals-doxygen/queries.rst

 value for the result.

-It is not sufficient to simply use the address of the `const &` result of the query - that is a location in the map that will not change as the result is updated.
+It is not sufficient to simply use the address of the `const &` result of the query - that is a location in the map that will change as the map is updated.
 Instead, such patterns should use `owned` to make sure a new heap-allocated value is created.

 When working with results containing pointers, the ``update`` function should not rely on the contents of these pointers from the ``keep``